Program

 10:30 — 12:00Workshop 11:

-The Young Producers: Creating Sustainable Co-Production Programmes for Young People
+The Young Producers: Creating Sustainable Co-Production Programs for Young People

 Cristina Torrente (Imperial College, London, UK)